Comet (railcar): Comet III

 The Comet III cars, ordered by NJ Transit in 1990, feature center doors and long end-doors, permitting end doors to open and close with traps open.
 The Metro-North Shoreliner III fleet is a variation without long doors.
 The Comet III fleet was removed from revenue service between 2009-2010 and remained in storage until 2022, when it was decided to dispose of the cars as scrap.
-46 of the 49 remaining cars were scrapped in June/July 2022 in Neptune Yard near the Bradley Beach station, with one car remaining in NJ Transit's Meadowlands Maintenance Complex.
+46 of the 49 remaining cars were scrapped in June/July 2022 in Neptune Yard near the Bradley Beach station.

-Metro-North also owns two Comet III cab cars, which were originally numbered 5179 and 5180.
+One car - car 5522 - remains in NJ Transit's Bay Head Yard.
+Two other cars are owned by Metro-North; these were originally numbered 5179 and 5180.
 These cars were sold to NJT in 1998 and renumbered to 5009 and 5010, but were later sold back to Metro-North in 2008.
 In 2022, car 5010 was converted to a rail adhesion car; it was retrofitted with high-powered lasers to incinerate leaf residue.

 Comet IV

 A train made of Comet IV cars operates on an Atlantic City Line train at Winslow Junction.

 The Comet IV cars, delivered in 1996 and purchased for NJ Transit's new Midtown Direct service, are similar to the Comet III cars, except they have no door by the engineer's cab, have thicker black stripes along the window, exterior and interior LCD panels providing destination and station information, a new interior color scheme, and power operated saloon doors.
+Trains using older Comet coaches usually have a mix of IIs and IVs, as they are largely interchangeable.
+The major difference between the two models is the presence of a center door on the IVs.
 The Metro-North Shoreliner IV fleet is a variation without long doors.

 With the completion of the Comet V order, Comet IV cab cars are no longer allowed to trail or lead a train; their cab controllers were deactivated in 2013.
 Since then, they are now used exclusively as blind coaches, in which they are inserted into a train consist and act as regular trailer cars.
-These cars alongside the Comet IIs are mostly seen on NJT trains to New York, and like the Comet IIs they are also becoming increasingly rare on trains to Hoboken.